-As we point out in the October 2012 of Practical Sailor, cuprous oxide (copper) still rules the roost when it comes to long-term antifouling protection, with hard paints and ablative paints fairly evenly matched for durability.
-For those who care about reducing their impact on the ocean, this raises a question: If we want to stick with copper (as opposed to an eco-friendly, copper-free antifouling), which type of paint-hard or ablative-is easier on the environment?
+As you’ll soon see in our upcoming bottom paint report for brackish water, cuprous oxide (copper) still rules the roost when it comes to long-term antifouling protection, with hard paints and ablative paints fairly evenly matched for durability.
+For those who care about reducing their impact on the ocean, this raises a question: If we want to stick with copper (as opposed to copper-free antifouling), which type of paint-hard or ablative-is easier on the environment?

 With respect to bottom paints, marine biologists are most concerned about the effects of copper leaching, so it would seem a simple matter to discern which paints have the most copper in them.
 However, when comparing copper paints, it is important to note that the copper percentages listed on the can are usually calculated by weight.
 Which means that a paint that has heavier solids and resin may actually have more copper than a thinner paint that boasts a higher copper percentage.
 While some low-copper freshwater antifouling paints clearly have less copper than saltwater blends boasting 65-percent copper, there may only be a small difference in the volume of cuprous oxide in a paint that advertises 39-percent copper versus one that shows 45 percent.

-When an antifouling paint goes through the registration process, the maker has to prove to the EPA that it is effective.
+When an antifouling paint goes through the EPA registration process, the maker has to prove to the EPA that it is effective.
 One of the ways paint makers prove this is by indicating what registered biocides are in the paint.
-Then, the paint maker has to provide a leach rate, which measures how much biocide leaches out of the paint.
-This is expressed in micrograms per square centimeter per day.
+Then, the paint maker has to provide a leach rate, which is expressed in micrograms per square centimeter per day.
 The scientists at EPA have enough data on some biocides that leach-rate testing is no longer required for certain biocides like cuprous oxide when submitting new registrations.
 In Canada, however, it is required for every paint in every color.

 This leads to a discussion of ablative paints.
 Ablative means “to wear away,” and there are several ways paint wears away.
 The most basic ablatives are soft sloughing paints that wear very quickly, with the wear-rate varying with the temperature of the water.
 The warmer the water, the faster it wears away.